joshbegley/nyt-latest/README.md

 https://nytimes.com/video/nyregion/100000007577786/new-york-5-million-vaccines.html?searchResultPosition=7

 **Electric Cars Are Coming, and Fast.
 Is the Nation’s Grid Up to It?**\
-`GM’s decision this week to phase out gasoline vehicles is the latest in a major shift that will mean dramatic new demands on electric utilities.
+`GM’s decision this week to phase out gasoline vehicles is the latest in a major shift that will mean drastic new demands on electric utilities.
 Here are four things that will need to happen.`\
 https://nytimes.com/2021/01/29/climate/gm-electric-cars-power-grid.html?searchResultPosition=8

 **Benefits of Acting Now on Relief ‘Far Outweigh the Costs,’ Yellen Says**\